trinhjorwe/zomato-restaurants/README.md

 HOWEVER - after plotting the data it is evident that there is are a few values sitting around the $20 mark, and seems to be unusually low.
 This warrants some deeper investigation.

 ### 3.1 Investigating outliers
-To do so, we grabbed the 10 cheapest restaurants based on _average_cost_for_two_ and investigated them:
+To do so, we grabbed the 10 lowest cost restaurants based on _average_cost_for_two_ and investigated them:

 ![discarded-restaurants](discarded-restaurants.PNG)